vhula/easy-game-notes/README.md

 Additionally, a lot of players will minraise a wide range preflop and then play passively postflop.
 4. *Number of tables*.
 If someone is sitting at 6 tables with a full stack on every single one, they're probably **aggressive**.
-If somebody is sitting on only one or two tables, and they have limped, minraised, or not kept a full stack they're usually **passive**.
+If somebody is sitting at only one or two tables, and they have limped, minraised, or not kept a full stack they're usually **passive**.
 5. *3-betting*.
 If somebody sitting on the left has 3-bet you often and